gustavuka/books-api/README.md

-# Books API
+# Book Management API

-A FastAPI application for managing a collection of books with real-time updates.
+A FastAPI-based REST API for managing a collection of books with real-time updates.

 ## Features

+-   User authentication with JWT tokens
 -   CRUD operations for books
--   JWT-based authentication
 -   Real-time updates using Server-Sent Events (SSE)
+-   Pagination support
+-   Search functionality

+## Deployment

+The application is deployed on Heroku at [https://gustavo-books-api-8453f37cfc3a.herokuapp.com/](https://gustavo-books-api-8453f37cfc3a.herokuapp.com/).

+### Database Configuration

+-   Locally it works with SQLite
+-   The deployed application uses PostgreSQL on Heroku instead of SQLite.
+SQLite is not recommended for production use on Heroku due to its file-based nature and limitations with Heroku's ephemeral filesystem

 ## API Endpoints